| | |

 The view from Bratislava Castle

-Perhaps the most recognisable symbol of Bratislava is the Soviet Most SNP (Bridge of the Slovak National Uprising), complete with its brutalist ‘UFO’ structure at the top, which hosts an expensive restaurant and bar.
+Perhaps the most recognisable symbol of Bratislava is the Soviet Most SNP (Bridge of the Slovak National Uprising), complete with its brutalist ‘UFO’ structure at the top, which is home to a very expensive restaurant and bar.

-If you don’t fancy a fancy meal but are still eager to see the view, you can take the lift up to the observation deck and have a wander around for 7.40 EUR.
+If you don’t fancy dinner but are still eager to see the view, you can take the lift up to the observation deck and have a wander around for between 9.90 – 11.90 EUR (you can find the full price list here).

 UFO bridge bratislava